jackandcarter/DreamCore/README.md

 CI runs on ubuntu-24.04 for both GCC and Clang.

+## Client

+See [docs/clients.md](docs/clients.md) for supported client versions and the build.info detector.

 Contributing
 Use C++17 or newer.
 Prefer standard <type_traits> and lambdas over legacy Boost MPL/bind.